You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 These traps are great for trapping voles and are designed to capture them without causing them harm.

-Moreover, live traps don’t involve as much effort as some of the other methods.
+Moreover, live traps do not involve as much effort as other methods.

 3. Fencing

-Fencing can be a great way to keep these critters out of your yard, but it needs to be done right.
+You can use fencing as a great way to keep these critters out of your yard, but you must ensure proper installation.

-If you choose to put up a fence, make sure it’s at least a foot high and six inches below the surface of the ground.
-You should also make sure there are no gaps in the fence that the voles can slip through.
+If you choose to put up a fence, make sure it’s at least a foot high and six inches below the ground’s surface.
+You should also ensure that there are no gaps in the fence that the voles can slip through.

 A 0.25-inch stainless steel wire mesh fence is ideal.